aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 ```

 5. Job Status API will have a JSON response with a pre-signed URL for Amazon S3 bucket to download the payload generated by Job process.
 The presigned URL will be populated as part of `jobProcessedPayload` attribute. <br>
-   Below is sample reponse from job-status API
+   Below is sample response from job-status API

 ```bash
 {"jobStatus": "complete",